lumpn/unity-scheduling/README.md

 A non-allocating Invoke/InvokeRepeating scheduler for Unity

 ## Installation
-Download the entire repository from https://github.com/lumpn/unity-scheduler and put it into your Unity project's *Asset* directory.
+Download the entire repository from https://github.com/lumpn/unity-scheduler and put it into a subdirectory of your Unity project's *Asset* directory.
 For example `MyUnityProject/Assets/ThirdParty/lumpn/unity-scheduler`.

 ## Usage